Improving Entropy-Based Test-Time Adaptation from a Clustering View: Experiments

 \subsubsection{Analysis of Different Batch Sizes}

-We further conduct ablation study to explore the effect of the batch size, and the average accuracies on datasets are shown in Figure~\ref{figBS}.
-We shall see that all four methods perform better when batch size increases.
-Moreover, when applying gradient accumulation (GA) for small batch size, we can get a large performance improvement for TENT and TTC.
+We further conduct an ablation study to explore the effect of the batch size, and the average accuracies on datasets are shown in Figure~\ref{bs}.
+We shall see that all methods perform better when batch size increases.
+Moreover, when applying gradient accumulation (GA) for small batch sizes, we can get a large performance improvement for TENT.
+For example, when the batch size is 2, TENT only gets 17.1\% accuracy on CIFAR-10-C. However, when applying GA, we can get an improvement of 43.6\% on TENT.